aramosg/stock-analysis/README.md

 - Disadvantage 1 (not well documented code) - This particular issue was not found.
 The code we needed to refactor was fully documented and easy to understand.
 But if otherwise, we would have to invest some time in reading the code and fully document it.
 - Disadvantage 2 (working code) - This issue was not present either.
 First, the code was well documented, so we knew from the beginnnig how it works.
 But, the code was not complete.
 We needed to complete the code in order to make it work.

+In conclusion, refactoring is a good practice if we follow some quality standards.
+It is not about getting code that works (from anyhwere) as long as it works.
+We need to take time to fully understand it and document it to have a successful project.

+Also, we have learned that code can be improved to be more efficient.
+That is always an objective when creating (or refactoring) new applications.
+We must find alternative to our proposed solutions.
+Working as a team will have this effect.